ABSTRACT concept

 Application of the abstraction

-It is useful to implement basic functions or commonalities of different classes in an abstract basic class.
-You implement specific aspects in non-abstract sub-classes.
+It is useful to implement basic functions and abstract commonalities of different classes in an abstract basic class.
+Implement specific aspects in non-abstract subclasses.

-The principle is similar to the use of an interface.
-Interfaces correspond to purely abstract classes that contain only abstract methods and properties.
-An abstract class can also contain non-abstract methods and properties.
+This principle mimics how an interface is used.
+Interfaces correspond to purely abstract classes that only contain abstract methods and properties.
+Conversely, an abstract class can also contain non-abstract methods and properties.

 Rules for the use of the keyword ABSTRACT